socketio/socket.io/README.md

 ### Notes

+If you are serving you .swf from a other domain than socket.io.js you will need to change the lib/vendor/web-socket-js/WebSocketMain.swf to the insecure version.
+The insecure version can be found [here](http://github.com/gimite/web-socket-js/blob/master/WebSocketMainInsecure.zip).

 IMPORTANT!
 When checking out the git repo, make sure to include the submodules.
 One way to do it is:

 	git clone [repo] --recursive